It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 -

 You can apply IDDSI tags, diet order tags, and custom tags to the recipe, which will print with a recipe report and allow for identification and search purposes in the system.
-To apply a tag, click Add/Edit Tags (first screenshot below) and the Add Tags window appears (second screenshot below) for you to select the desired tags.
+To apply a tag, click Add New, and a drop-down section appears that allows you to search for and select the desired tags from the following sub-sections: IDDSI Tags, Diet Order Tags, and Custom Tags.

 Setting the Recipe Portion Size